 To install Cutadapt using a virtualenv run the following commands:

-$ module load python $ virtualenv cutadapt $ source cutadapt/bin/activate (cutadapt)$ pip install cutadapt (cutadapt)$ cutadapt raw_data.fq.gz
+$ module load python $ virtualenv --include-lib cutadapt $ source cutadapt/bin/activate (cutadapt)$ pip install cutadapt (cutadapt)$ cutadapt raw_data.fq.gz